Introduction to OCaml

 • The above examples show how exceptional conditions can either be handled via exceptions or in the return value;

-• A key dimension of this course is this side effect vs direct trade-off
+• A key dimension of this course is this side effect vs direct passing trade-off

 • Many bugs, security leaks, etc are due to ignorance of side effects; the Error/Ok approach keeps them “in your face” as a programmer